conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 :::info
 All resources deployed by the Controller are in fact [owned](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) by input `ConfigMap`.
-That means that even if Controller is down or updating itself, Conduktor is still running.
+This means that even if Controller is down or updating itself, Conduktor is still running.
 And if `ConfigMap` is removed, everything owned by it is also purged.
 :::

 ![Platform Controller diagram](/img/get-started/kubernetes-platform-controller-diag.png)